 Before taking a dog from an animal rescue shelter, it is wise to visit with the whole family and no decisions should take place on the first visit.
 On the second visit after family discussion and of course making certain that you will not fall foul of any agreements, you have with a rented property.

-Also if you live on a community then it is best to check with the President if dogs are permitted.
+Also if you live in a community then it is best to check with the President if dogs are permitted.

-To avoid future heartbreak and heavy veterinary bills do insist that a medical certificate is given with your new pet and that your new pet is neutered.
+To avoid future heartbreak and heavy veterinary bills do insist that a medical certificate is given to your new pet and that your new pet is neutered.
 If this is not available at the time of collection do not take the pet and return when the medical certificate is ready.
-Unfortunately many dogs have an assortment of viruses, distemper and Parvo entering the shelter, and local shelters do not always apply quarantine rules before rehoming dogs and cats.
+Unfortunately, many dogs have an assortment of viruses, distemper, and Parvo entering the shelter, and local shelters do not always apply quarantine rules before rehoming dogs and cats.
 This is in the interest of your family and any other pets you may have in the home.

 The dog should be allowed to inspect the whole house ( still on his leash) and prevented from doing anything undesirable.
 Lingering slightly in the dogs proposed sleeping area where his basket should have been placed and offering a small food reward is useful.

 Possibly the most difficult message to convey to a new owner of a rescue dog is that entering a new environment is stressful and as far as is practicable the dog should be allowed to have time to adjust, but also ensuring that “House Rules” are established and enforced early.
 If a dog is not going to be allowed to jump on chairs or be allowed in the bedrooms then it should not be allowed from the start.